gep13/gep13/input/blog/wordpress-plugins-used-on-blog.md

 Title: WordPress Plugins used on blog
 Published: 14/3/2011
 Tags:
-- Blog
+- blog
-- Plugins
+- plugins
-- WordPress
+- wordpress
 ---

 On this site, I am starting to use a large number of WordPress plugins.
 These range from plugins for SMTP configuration to showing my Tweets.
 To aid an aging brain, I am going to note these plugins here, and will update this post as I add/remove plugins from my blog.